 Assistant Administrator for Information Technology

-With an annual budget of nearly $400 million, Rice is responsible for developing and managing central policies for all of TSA’s IT requirements, and developing and implementing IT initiatives across the agency.
+With an annual budget of nearly $400 million, he is responsible for developing and managing central policies for TSA IT requirements; developing and implementing IT initiatives across the agency; and managing and overseeing a cybersecurity architecture that protects TSA information systems and networks from internal and external threats.

-More recently, after the Secret Service, Rice worked as a network consultant designing and developing critical network designs.
-He returned to federal service as a Security Program Manager for the Department of Commerce before joining TSA.
+After leaving the Secret Service, Rice worked as a network consultant designing and developing critical network designs.
+He returned to federal service as a security program manager for the Department of Commerce before joining TSA.